truar/gcp-learning/gcp-cloud-architect-coursera/6 - Reliable Google Cloud Infrastructure/README.md

 ### Managing versions

-In a microservices architecture, be careful not to break clients when services are updated
+In a micro-services architecture, be careful not to break clients when services are updated
 * A key benefit to microservice architecture is to be able to deploy services independently
 * Ensure backward compatibility for all your clients
 * Include version in URI